 - 1. Define a concrete goal. - 2.
 Research the cost. - 3.
 Decide when you want to achieve the goal (timeframe). - 4.
 Calculate how much to save each month toward the goal. - 5.
-Can you give something up in order to save? - 6.
+Do a reality check can you afford to save this much? - 6.
 Make it a priority and build the savings goal into your budget. - 7.
 Adjust, if needed.
 As you may need to increase your savings timeframe or look for ways to increase your income or reduce your monthly costs in your budget. - 8.
 Problem solve Think about possible problems that may come up and how you made solve them.